OpenDreamKit/OpenDreamKit.github.io/_posts/2016-08-03-gap-docker-jupyter.md

     - docker
 ---

-Yesterday Alexander Konovalov and Markus Pfeiffer created a [Docker](https://docker.com) image containing [GAP](http://www.gap-system.org), and an early version of the [GAP-Jupyter](https://github.com/gap-packages/jupyter-gap) interface for ease of access.
+Yesterday Olexandr Konovalov and Markus Pfeiffer created a [Docker](https://docker.com) image containing [GAP](http://www.gap-system.org), and an early version of the [GAP-Jupyter](https://github.com/gap-packages/jupyter-gap) interface for ease of access.
 It is available from [DockerHub](https://hub.docker.com/r/gapsystem/gap-docker-jupyter/).